jaidetree/valhalla/prompt-plan.md

 Now let's implement two special type validators: nilable and optional.
 These are common validators that modify the behavior of other validators.

 ## Task
-Create a new namespace `jaidetree.valhalla.composites` and implement:
+Create a new namespace `dev.jaide.valhalla.composites` and implement:

 1. Nilable validator that allows a value to be nil or pass another validator
 2. Optional validator that allows a value to be missing or pass another validator